mattsah/mininim/README.md

 )
 ```

-As you can probably guess, this facet indicates that the class it's added to is capable of serving and an HTTP Get request made to a URL matching the pattern specified in its `path` property.
+As you can probably guess, this facet indicates that the class it's added to is capable of serving an HTTP Get request made to a URL matching the pattern specified in its `path` property.

 Let's take a look at how this sits in the context of our `local/actions/Home.nim` file (in this example repository) to get a better understanding: